Ferromagnetism in tilted fermionic Mott insulators: Introduction

-Very recently, a tilted potential has been gathering renewed attention in the context of thermalization problems in quantum systems~\cite{Schulz2019, vanNieuwenburg2019, Sala2020, Khemani2020, Desaules2021, GuardadoSanchez2020, Scherg2021, Kohlert2021, Morong2021, Guo2020}.
-Remarkably, it has been found that interacting fermions in a tilted lattice show similar behavior to the many-body localization in disordered systems~\cite{Schulz2019, vanNieuwenburg2019}.
-It is called the Stark many-body localization and has been studied extensively.
-In similar setups, new mechanisms preventing the thermalization, called the Hilbert space fragmentation~\cite{Sala2020} and Hilbert space shuttering~\cite{Khemani2020}, have been proposed.
-Quantum many-body scars in a tilted Hubbard model have also been studied~\cite{Desaules2021}.
-Furthermore, related experiments in ultracold atoms~\cite{GuardadoSanchez2020, Scherg2021, Kohlert2021}, trapped ions~\cite{Morong2021}, and superconducting qubits~\cite{Guo2020} have been conducted.
-The tilted potential system have become an important platform for investigating quantum many-body phenomena.
+A tilted potential is also realized in atomic-molecular-optical (AMO) systems such as ultracold atoms and is used as a convenient tool to induce or control various quantum many-body phenomena.
+For instance, bosonic Bloch oscillations~\cite{Kolovsky2004, Mahmud2014, Meinert2014, Geiger2018} and Zener tunneling~\cite{Tomadin2008, Chen2011, Kolovsky2016LZ} have been explored.
+Quantum phase transitions induced by a tilt have also been widely investigated~\cite{Sachdev2002, Pielawa2011, Simon2011, Kolodrubetz2012, Kolovsky2016, Buyskikh2019}.
+In recent years, tilted potentials have attracted growing attention in the context of thermalization in closed quantum systems~\cite{Schulz2019, vanNieuwenburg2019, Sala2020, Khemani2020, Doggen2021, Desaules2021, GuardadoSanchez2020, Scherg2021, Kohlert2021, Morong2021, Guo2020, Adler2024}.
+Interacting fermions in a tilted lattice have been found to show behavior similar to many-body localization in disordered systems~\cite{Schulz2019, vanNieuwenburg2019}, known as Stark many-body localization.
+This phenomenon and related effects, including Hilbert-space fragmentation and shattering~\cite{Sala2020, Khemani2020, Doggen2021}, as well as quantum many-body scars in tilted Hubbard models~\cite{Desaules2021}, have been studied extensively.
+Furthermore, related experiments in ultracold atoms~\cite{GuardadoSanchez2020, Scherg2021, Kohlert2021, Adler2024}, trapped ions~\cite{Morong2021}, and superconducting qubits~\cite{Guo2020} have demonstrated that tilted-potential systems constitute an important platform for investigating quantum many-body phenomena.